Mumong: Administration

 The area of Mumong is officially administered as two villages, namely Mumong 'A' and Mumong 'B' (formerly known as Mumong Utara and Mumong Selatan respectively), which are the third- and lowest-level administrative divisions of Brunei.
-They are among the subdivisions within Kuala Belait, a mukim (subdistrict) in Belait District.
+They are among the sub-divisions within Kuala Belait, a mukim (sub-district) in Belait District.
 Mumong 'A' comprises the Mumong public housing estate, as well as the nearby government residential area; Mumong 'B' makes up the Mumong village settlement.
 The two areas are also designated as postcode areas, thus having the postcodes KA1531 and KA1731 respectively.